concourse/semver-resource/README.md

 ### `in`: Provide the version as a file, optionally bumping it.

-Provides the version number to the build as a `number` file in the destination.
+Provides the version number to the build as a `version` file in the destination.

 Can be configured to bump the version locally, which can be useful for getting the `final` version ahead of time when building artifacts.